Assessment of Problems Associated with Poor Project Management Performance

 The lack of sound Project Management by owners or contractors on projects leads to construction delays and extra costs for both parties.
 In addition to the problems that occur during construction, poor Project Management can also result in a completed facility that fails to meet the specified quality and suitability of materials, fails to produce the intended products, or cannot be operated for its intended life.
 This usually results in claims from contractors and counterclaims from owners, or vice-versa depending on who decides to sue whom.

-In Long International’s experience, reasons for project failure that are often cited during disputes include:
+In Long International’s experience, reasons for failure determined during project management assessment that are often cited during disputes include

 - The failure of the Project Management team to adequately plan the work, or, when a plan is developed, to properly execute that plan.